August 24, 2007 - September 20, 2007

 John O’Donohue, 1998.

-The frieze transmission relates to our spirit, represented here by the sphenoid bone in our skull that transmits essential blood vessels and nerves.
-Visually, its bony structure appears similar to that of a moth - which flutters towards the light.
+The upper frieze, Transmission, relates to our intangible spirituality, represented here by the sphenoid bone within our skull that transmits essential blood vessels and nerves.
+Visually, its bony structure speaks of the ephemerality of a moth, fluttering towards the light.

-The frieze humus depicts loose bones, intending to convey how our bodies root us to a time and place, pulling us back and down.
+The lower frieze, Humus, depicts loose bones, conveying how our bodies root us to a time and place, pulling us back and down to our ultimate decomposition.

-The friezes relate to three significant aspects of our existence: the freedom of the imaginings of our spirits; the inevitability of our phases of longing and belonging - exile and inclusion; and the brown bones of our physicality.
-For human existence, no aspect has more significance than the others.
+The friezes relate to three significant aspects of our existence: the transitory nature of our spirits’ imaginings; the inevitability of our shifting emotions of longing and belonging; and the bones of our physical beings.

 The following sources were used to research my topic